All classes in Kotlin have a common superclass,

 To denote the supertype from which the inherited implementation is taken, use

-super qualified by the supertype name in angle brackets, e.g.
+super qualified by the supertype name in angle brackets, such as

 It's fine to inherit from both